SunboX/fxos_Camera_Download/README.md

 # Firefox OS Camera Download ![Camera Download](https://raw.githubusercontent.com/SunboX/fxos_Camera_Download/master/src/style/icons/CameraDownload_84.png)
-This app allows to view and download images from a DLNA / uPnP enabled photo camera like the ones from Sony.
+This app allows to view and download images from any DLNA / uPnP enabled photo camera like the ones from Sony.
 It behaves like the Sony PlayMemories Mobile app and was tested using a Sony NEX-6 camera.

 Connecting your camera with a Firefox OS smartphone via Wi-Fi you can enjoy sending high quality photos to your smartphone or tablet.